aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_k8s_application.html.markdown

 * `replicas` - Number of application instances.
 * `package_type` -  Application package type.
 Optional parameter values include: FatJar, WAR and Image.
 * `image_url` - Mirror address.
 When the package_type is set to 'Image', this parameter item is available.
+* `update_type` - Deployment type.
+You can set this parameter when using batch deployment or grayscale deployment.
+Optional Values: `BatchUpdate` and `GrayBatchUpdate`.
+* `update_batch` - Number of deployment batches.When using batch deployment, you need to set the batch number of deployments.
+* `update_release_type` - Release type of batch deployment.
+Optional Values: `auto` and `manual`.
+* `update_batch_wait_time` - Automatic release time for batch deployment.
+When the update_release_type is set to `auto`, You need to set an automatic release time.
+* `update_gray` - Number of batches for grayscale deployment.

 ## Import